bmartel/phperclip/README.md

 ```
 	/** @var \Symfony\Component\HttpFoundation\File\File $file */
-	/** @var \TippingCanoe\Phperclip\Model\Clippable $clippable */
+	/** @var \Bmartel\Phperclip\Model\Clippable $clippable */

 	$options = [
 		'attributes' => ['slot' => 1]
 	];

-	/** @var \TippingCanoe\Phperclip\Model\File $file */
+	/** @var \Bmartel\Phperclip\Model\File $file */
 	$file = Phperclip::saveFromFile($file, $clippable, $options);
 ```

-Phperclip will return an instance of `TippingCanoe\Phperclip\Model\File` upon a successful save.
+Phperclip will return an instance of `Bmartel\Phperclip\Model\File` upon a successful save.
 If you supplied one, the file record will be associated with a clippable.
 Any additional attributes will be passed through to the save as well via the attributes key of the options array.

 ### Retrieval